EstherNjuguna/Bookrecommendation/README.md

 1. See the first book's details, including its name, image and description when the page loads.Make a GET request to the following endpoint to retrieve the book data,
 2. Able to sign up or log in to the webpage,
 3. Make a GET request to the following endpoint to get the book data,
-4. Leave and edit a book review
+4. Leave and edit a book review.

-Technologies Used
-JavaScript
-For functionality of the page
+Technologies Used JavaScript For functionality of the page HTML For the page structures,

-HTML
-For the page structures

-CSS
-For styling the pages
+CSS For styling the pages,

-Heroku
-For hosting the database
+Heroku For hosting the database.